 Jack to Andrew Ryan in BioShock.
 Andrew uses a posthypnotic command word to compel Jack to beat him to death with a golf club, to demonstrate that Jack has no free will.
 It might also be a form of Suicide by Cop, however.

 In Bioshock Infinite, Booker delivers a particularly satisfying one to Comstock using the baptismal font.

 Eternal Darkness has a villain-on-villain version in the battle between the rival Eldritch Abominations Ulyaoth and Chattur'gha.
-While each of the gods' battles have a pretty clear winner, there is at least a fight.
-Ulyaoth on the other hand, tears its enemy to pieces through use of Portal Cuts, so Chattur'gha starts the fight by getting blasted with its own fireball, and ends by trying to crawl away on what remains of its limbs before being chopped in half by another portal.
+While each of the gods' battles have a pretty clear winner (due to the three gods having a Tactical Rock-Paper-Scissors relationship), there is at least a fight.
+Ulyaoth, on the other hand, tears its enemy to pieces through use of Portal Cuts, so Chattur'gha starts the fight by getting blasted with its own fireball, and ends by trying to crawl away on what remains of its limbs before being chopped in half by another portal.

 Every battle in Dwarf Fortress ends in one of these if the loser doesn't get cut in half and sent flying across the screen or lose his internal organs to a crossbow bolt.
 The only other end is a creature getting knocked out and methodically dismantled by his opponent.

 And then there's the undead.
 This being Dwarf Fortress, you could beat or wrestle with a bear or some other such worthy opponent until it capitulates, until the weather changes and suddenly your dwarves are being strangled by dessicated, individual bear limbs.